Christian Arroyo Player Props: Red Sox vs. Pirates

 - Arroyo hit .286 with 16 doubles, a triple, six home runs and 15 walks.

-- He hit a home run in six games a year ago (out of 87 opportunities, 6.9%), leaving the ballpark in 2% of his plate appearances.

-- Arroyo picked up an RBI in 26.4% of his games last season (23 of 87), with two or more RBIs in eight of them (9.2%).
+- Arroyo drove in a run in 23 of 87 games last season (26.4%), including eight occasions when he drove in multiple runs (9.2%).
 He had three or more RBIs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.